DylanWaken/DL_Memory_Palace/Generative Models/Basic Machine Learning/Logistic Regression.md

 $= (y-h_\theta(x))x_j$

-And with the maximizing term defined we can use [[gradient descent]] (or ascent in this case) to approach our optimization target:
+And with the maximizing term defined we can use [[Gradient Descent]] (or ascent in this case) to approach our optimization target:
 $$\theta_{t+1} = \theta_t + \alpha(y^{(i)} - h_\theta(x^{(i)}))x^{(i)}$$